EMDR Therapy in Seattle, WA

 Some people who come to see us are struggling to cope with trauma.
 Whether that trauma occurred in their childhood or as an adult, it’s a serious situation and requires a specialized type of treatment.

 One way that we are trained to treat trauma and abuse is by using EMDR, which stands for Eye Movement Desensitizing and Reprocessing.
+Justin Pere is the therapist in our Seattle practice who offers the EMDR approach to therapy as just one of the ways he can help.
 This evidence-based therapy can help resolve painful life patterns by changing the way negative memories are stored in the brain and body.

 Developed in the 1980s, EMDR has a history of treatment and extensive research and is currently used by over 70,000 practitioners worldwide.
 It typically works much faster and more deeply than traditional talk therapy.
 To date, EMDR therapy has helped literally millions of people of all ages relieve many types of psychological stress.

 How Does EMDR Therapy Work at our Seattle Office?